-

 Jina Motts

-BALLET INSTRUCTOR
+INSTRUCTOR

 East Carolina University, BFA in Dance • Michigan State University, Cecchetti Ballet Certification